Online Bounded Analysis: Unit Price Seat Reservation

 \section{Unit Price Seat Reservation}

+In the seat reservation problem, there is a train with $n$ seats traveling from station $1$ to station $k$.
+The input is a sequence of requests for getting a seat from a station $i$ to a station $j>i$.
+Two requests can be assigned the same seat, if the end station of one request is no larger than the start station of the other request.
+Algorithms for the problem are required to be fair, i.e., a request cannot be rejected if at least one seat can accommodate the request.
+In the unit price version, the objective is to maximize the number of accepted requests (requests that are assigned a seat), and in the proportional price version, the objective is to maximize the total length (end station minus start station) of the accepted requests.

-Since even the unit price seat reservation problem has a terrible competitive ratio, depending on the number of stations, this problem has often been studied using the competitive ratio on accommodating sequences, which for the seat reservation problem restricts the input sequences considered to those where $\OPT$ could have accepted all of the requests.
-By Theorem~\ref{accSeq}, for accommodating sequences, the competitive ratio and the online bounded ratio are identical.
+Since both versions of the seat reservation problem have competitive ratios $\Theta(1/k)$, the problem has often been studied using the \emph{competitive ratio on accommodating sequences}, which for the seat reservation problem restricts the input sequences considered to those where $\OPT$ could have accepted all of the requests.
+For proportional price seat reservation, the competitive ratio remains $\Theta(1/k)$, even on accommodating sequences.
+However, for the unit price version, the optimal competitive ratio on accommodating sequences is $\frac12$~\cite{BL99,BBEFJLLS03}.
+Thus, by Theorem~\ref{accSeq}, the optimal online-bounded ratio on accommodating sequences is $\frac12$.

-The unit price seat reservation problem has competitive ratio~$\Theta(1/k)$, where $k$ is the number of stations.
-This does not change for the online bounded ratio, even though, both the original proof, showing that no deterministic fair online algorithm (that does not reject an interval if it is possible to accept it) for the unit price problem is more than $\frac{8}{k+5}$-competitive~\cite{BL99}, and the proof improving this to $\frac{4}{k-2\sqrt{k-1}+4}$~\cite{MO10}, used an optimal offline algorithm which rejected some requests before the online algorithm did.
-The main ideas in these proofs was that the adversary could give small request intervals which \OPT could place differently from the algorithm, allowing it to reject some long intervals and still be fair.
+On general sequences, the optimal online-bounded ratio for unit price seat reservation is essentially as bad as the competitive ratio.
+This is true, even though both the original proof, showing that no deterministic online algorithm is more than $\frac{8}{k+5}$-competitive~\cite{BL99}, and the proof improving this to $\frac{4}{k-2\sqrt{k-1}+4}$~\cite{MO10}, used an optimal offline algorithm which rejected some requests before the online algorithm did.
+The main idea in these proofs was that the adversary could give small request intervals which \OPT could place differently from the algorithm, allowing it to reject some long intervals and still be fair.
 Rejecting long intervals allowed it to accept many short intervals which the algorithm was forced to reject.
-By using small intervals involving only the last few stations, one can arrange that the online algorithm has to reject intervals early.
+By using small intervals involving only the last few stations, one can force the online algorithm to reject intervals early.
 Then, giving nearly the same sequence as for the $\frac{8}{k+5}$ bound, using two fewer stations, \OPT can still reject the same long intervals and do just as badly asymptotically.
-Note that we reuse the $[k-3,k-2)$ intervals.
+Note that in the proof, the $[k-3,k-2)$ intervals are used both in the initial part, targeting the last few stations, and in the main construction that follows.